undeadcat/undeadcat.github.io/_posts/2016-07-31-debugging-ms-word.markdown

 00000000`77741483 c3              ret
 </pre>

-Okay, so here rdx and r8 are copied to registers and than passed on to `user32!MessageBoxWorker`.
+Okay, so here rdx and r8 are copied to registers and then passed on to `user32!MessageBoxWorker`.
 Fortunately, this time they are passed as rsp+38h and rsp+40h.
 The stacktrace from windbg gives us Child-SP, the value of SP before a frame (MessageBoxTimeoutW) transfers control to its' child (MessageBoxWorker).
 We can inspect the value of [rsp+38h] and [rsp+40h].

 <pre>
 0:008> dq 00000000`0676faf0